mckinsey/vizro/vizro-ai/docs/pages/user_guides/api_setup.md

 # How to setup the API
-This guide shows how to set up the API key and other environment variables (e.g., base URL) so that you can seamlessly communicate with the LLM.
+This guide shows how to set up the API key and other environment variables (e.g., base URL) so that you can seamlessly communicate with the Large Language Model (LLM).

 Users are recommended to review the third party API key section of the [disclaimer](../explanation/disclaimer.md) documentation.